SantiagoSalazarPavajeau/learn-blog/_posts/2019-11-07-learning_programming.markdown

 And I am mostly surprised and rewarded by using programming as a way to communicate and interact with the world.

-I believe that I have been building many skills over the years and also the talent required to be a software engineer, but most importantly, I have been building perseverance as my main value.
-And It really makes me believe that people can have an unlimited amount of perseverance when its about things they are commited to and for me my commitment has been to be a father and a husband but also to build the career that I love.
+I believe that I have been building many skills over the years -and posses the talent- required to be a software engineer, but most importantly, I have been building perseverance as my main value.
+And this really makes me believe that people can have an unlimited amount of perseverance when its about things they are commited to and for me my commitment has been to be a father and a husband but also to build the career that I love.